Skip to content

 Recognizing premenstrual symptoms and treating them

-Premenstrual syndrome (PMS) has the potential to significantly disrupt daily life when menstruation arrives, possibly even causing temporary disability.
-This is why it is essential to be able to identify these symptoms and implement prevention or relief strategies.
-So you are in the right place.
-In this article, we guide you on what PMS is, we explain the symptoms and pain that you can feel and we give you our best advice to relieve and prevent these symptoms.
-Good reading !
+Premenstrual syndrome (PMS) has the potential to significantly disrupt daily life when your period arrives, even leading to temporary disability.
+That's why it's essential to be able to identify these symptoms and implement prevention or relief strategies.
+You've come to the right place.
+In this article, we'll guide you through what PMS is, explain the symptoms and pain you may experience, and give you our best tips for relieving and preventing these symptoms.
+Enjoy!

-What if we started with a little reminder of what premenstrual syndrome is?
+How about we start with a little reminder of what premenstrual syndrome is?

-Premenstrual syndrome (PMS) is a set of physical and emotional symptoms that occur in some menstruating people during the premenstrual phase of their cycle , usually one to two weeks before their period, and which disappear after their period arrives.
+Premenstrual syndrome (PMS) is a collection of physical and emotional symptoms that occur in some menstruating people during the premenstrual phase of their cycle , usually one to two weeks before their period and disappearing after the onset of their period.
 These symptoms can vary in intensity and nature from one woman to another.

-It would concern 20 to 40% of women of childbearing age (🤯).
-And according to the Archives of Women's Mental Health , 61% of women of all ages have had mood-related symptoms during each menstrual cycle.
+It affects 20 to 40% of women of reproductive age (🤯).
+And according to the Archives of Women's Mental Health , 61% of women of all ages have experienced mood-related symptoms during each menstrual cycle.
 We don't know if this surprises you as much as it does us, but these numbers are shocking!

-Shocking, because this is a major problem for menstruating people, particularly in terms of public health.
-Just like other health issues that affect women, this subject remains relatively unknown because the causes are still unclear (which constitutes a real scourge).
+Shocking, because it's a major issue for menstruating people, particularly in terms of public health.
+Like other health issues affecting women, this topic remains relatively unknown because the causes are still unclear (which constitutes a real scourge).

-👉If you think you suffer from PMS and are looking for a trusted doctor, browse our directory of health professionals recommended by our community (and by you) for their kindness and professionalism.
+👉If you think you may be suffering from PMS and are looking for a trusted doctor, browse our directory of healthcare professionals recommended by our community (and by you) for their kindness and professionalism.

 Does your mood change as your period approaches?
-Your morale is down, you are much more irritable, more sensitive... it may be due to premenstrual syndrome!
-Here are 5 most common symptoms:
+You're feeling down, you're much more irritable, more sensitive... it could be due to premenstrual syndrome!
+Here are 5 of the most common symptoms:

 Irritability:

-It would find its origin in the hormonal fluctuations which characterize the premenstrual phase.
-Changes in estrogen and progesterone levels can intensify emotional reactivity, leading to heightened responses to habitual stimuli.
-This individual sensitivity to hormonal changes can make the person more likely to experience irritability during this time of the menstrual cycle .
+It is believed to be caused by hormonal fluctuations that characterize the premenstrual phase.
+Changes in estrogen and progesterone levels can intensify emotional reactivity, leading to heightened responses to familiar stimuli.
+This individual sensitivity to hormonal changes can make a person more likely to experience irritability during this time of the menstrual cycle .

-The consequences of this irritability go beyond simple emotional reactions, they can affect social relationships.
-Interpersonal tensions can emerge, sometimes leading to conflicts.
+The consequences of this irritability go beyond simple emotional reactions; they can affect social relationships.
+Interpersonal tensions can arise, sometimes leading to conflict.

 Managing this irritability requires a holistic approach, incorporating stress management strategies, calming activities, and open communication to minimize the impact on overall emotional well-being.
-Understanding the origins of this irritability allows us to adopt preventive measures and encourage more empathetic responses from those around us.
+Understanding the origins of this irritability allows for preventative measures and encourages more empathetic responses from those around you.
 In cases of significant difficulties, consulting a healthcare professional can offer personalized advice for more effective management of PMS symptoms.

-For reasons similar to those explaining irritability, fluctuations in hormonal levels, particularly estrogen and progesterone, may play a role in the manifestation of anxiety.
-These hormonal variations can disrupt the chemical balance of the brain, impacting serotonin and thus contributing to anxiety symptoms.
+For reasons similar to those that explain irritability, fluctuations in hormone levels, particularly estrogen and progesterone, may play a role in the manifestation of anxiety.
+These hormonal fluctuations can disrupt the chemical balance of the brain, impacting serotonin and thus contributing to anxiety symptoms.

-Besides excessive worrying, PMS anxiety can also manifest in physical symptoms such as palpitations and muscle tension.
-It is important to note that, in some cases, the anxiety associated with PMS can also influence the menstrual cycle, sometimes delaying the arrival of periods.
+In addition to excessive worrying, PMS-related anxiety can also manifest itself through physical symptoms such as palpitations and muscle tension.
+It's important to note that, for some, stress and anxiety can create a variation in the length of menstrual cycles .
+This may manifest as shorter menstrual cycles or longer menstrual cycles .
 Individual sensitivity to these hormonal changes varies from woman to woman.
-Managing anxiety during this time may require a holistic approach, involving relaxation techniques, meditative practices, and, if necessary, consultation with a healthcare professional.
+Managing anxiety during this time may require a holistic approach, involving relaxation techniques, meditative practices, and, if necessary, consulting a healthcare professional.

 Difficulty concentrating:

-Disturbances in concentration are also a significant emotional symptom of PMS, again, due to hormonal variations (which seems to be the most likely cause of these symptoms).
+Concentration disturbances are also a significant emotional symptom of PMS, again due to hormonal fluctuations (which seem to be the most likely cause of these symptoms).

-For reasons similar to those explaining irritability and anxiety, fluctuations in hormonal levels, particularly estrogen and progesterone, may play a role in these difficulties concentrating.
-These hormonal changes can also have repercussions on brain chemistry, notably impacting mental clarity and memory.
+For reasons similar to those that explain irritability and anxiety, fluctuations in hormone levels, particularly estrogen and progesterone, may play a role in these concentration difficulties.
+These hormonal changes can also affect brain chemistry, particularly impacting mental clarity and memory.
 Women may experience problems with focus, memory, and decision-making during this time.
-These difficulties concentrating can interfere with daily and work activities, sometimes leading to additional challenges.
+These concentration difficulties can interfere with daily and professional activities, sometimes leading to additional challenges.

-Managing these concentration difficulties may involve strategies such as planning tasks effectively, taking regular breaks, and specific concentration techniques.
+Managing these concentration difficulties may involve strategies such as effective task planning, regular breaks, and specific concentration techniques.

-A feeling of despondency or depression (see suicidal thoughts):
+A feeling of dejection or depression (see suicidal thoughts):

-Still due to fluctuating hormones, women can feel depressed before their period.
+Also due to hormonal fluctuations, women may feel depressed before their periods.
 The consequences of this feeling of despondency can go beyond simple sadness, profoundly affecting overall emotional well-being.
-It is essential to recognize that in some cases this depression can progress to suicidal thoughts, highlighting the importance of taking these symptoms seriously.
+It is essential to recognize that in some cases, this depression can progress to suicidal thoughts, emphasizing the importance of taking these symptoms seriously.

-Managing this emotional dimension of PMS may require a multifaceted approach, involving psychological support, therapeutic interventions, or even medication in the most serious cases.
-In case of severe depressive feelings, it is imperative to seek professional assistance!
+Managing this emotional dimension of PMS may require a multifaceted approach, involving psychological support, therapeutic interventions, and even medication in the most severe cases.
+In cases of severe depressive feelings, it is imperative to seek professional assistance!

 A changing mood:

-Estrogen and progesterone levels experience significant changes, which impacts the regulation of serotonin, a neurotransmitter linked to mood.
-This complex interaction can result in emotional transitions from sadness to euphoria, sometimes in unpredictable ways.
-Additionally, individual sensitivity to hormonal fluctuations also contributes to this diversity of experiences.
+Estrogen and progesterone levels undergo significant changes, impacting the regulation of serotonin, a neurotransmitter linked to mood.
+This complex interaction can lead to emotional transitions ranging from sadness to euphoria, sometimes unpredictably.
+Furthermore, individual sensitivity to hormonal fluctuations also contributes to this diversity of experiences.

-The consequences of these mood changes during menstruation are diverse.
-They can affect not only social relationships, sometimes generating tension, but also the general well-being of the person.
-Difficulties anticipating and managing these emotional variations can lead to emotional stress, making self-management more complex.
+The consequences of these mood swings during menstruation are diverse.
+They can affect not only social relationships, sometimes generating tension, but also the person's general well-being.
+Difficulties in anticipating and managing these emotional fluctuations can lead to emotional stress, making self-management more complex.
 Understanding these mechanisms provides a basis for developing coping strategies, such as stress management, social support, and open communication to minimize negative impacts on quality of life during the premenstrual period.

-In the event of particularly severe symptoms, it is always recommended to consult a healthcare professional for appropriate advice!
+In case of particularly severe symptoms, it is always recommended to consult a healthcare professional for appropriate advice!

-✨ Gapianne is the partner of women's well-being.
-Our goal is to support you on all issues related to intimacy and your cycles.
+✨ Gapianne is your partner in women's well-being.
+Our goal is to support you with all issues related to intimacy and your cycles.

-So, if you suffer from PMS, in this case mood fluctuations, stress or depression, we recommend CBD oil 1500mg from the favorite brand, Équilibre.
-CBD has anxiolytic, anti-inflammatory, and analgesic properties, helping to alleviate the emotional and physical symptoms of PMS, such as irritability, anxiety, depression, and difficulty concentrating, but also pain!
+So, if you suffer from PMS, in this case mood swings, stress, or depression, we recommend 1500mg CBD oil from the favorite brand, Équilibre.
+CBD has anxiolytic, anti-inflammatory, and analgesic properties, helping to alleviate the emotional and physical symptoms of PMS, such as irritability, anxiety, depression, and difficulty concentrating, as well as pain!

 I want it >

-Miyé’s “Hormonal Dysregulation” supplements are also a solution to consider.
-They regulate emotional (mood, sleep, stress) and physical (hot flashes, cramps, hormonal acne, irregular cycle) imbalances, linked to hormonal variations.
+Miyé's "Hormonal Disorder" supplements are also a solution to consider.
+They regulate emotional (mood, sleep, stress) and physical (hot flashes, cramps, hormonal acne, irregular cycles) imbalances linked to hormonal fluctuations.

-Finally, we have put together a special routine for mood disorders , designed especially for a happier menstrual cycle!
+Finally, we've put together a special routine for mood disorders , designed specifically for a happier menstrual cycle!

 9 Physical Symptoms of PMS

 Do you feel excessively tired?
-Do you have cramps that prevent you from making any movements?
-Do you sleep poorly and to top it off, do you have acne that appears as your period approaches?
+Do you have cramps that prevent you from moving?
+Do you sleep poorly, and to top it all off, do you have acne that appears around your period?
 You may be suffering from physical symptoms of PMS.
 Here is a list of the 9 most common symptoms, which are often linked to each other:

 Excessive fatigue is one of the most common physical symptoms of premenstrual syndrome (PMS).
 Many women experience increased fatigue in the days leading up to their period.
-This feeling of weariness can be so intense that it can significantly impact the quality of daily life.
+This feeling of tiredness can be so intense that it can significantly impact their quality of daily life.

-Women with PMS frequently report a decrease in their overall energy levels, difficulty concentrating, and a tendency to feel exhausted even after adequate rest.
-This fatigue can interfere with daily, professional and social activities, sometimes requiring adjustments in time management and personal expectations.
+Women with PMS frequently report decreased overall energy levels, difficulty concentrating, and a tendency to feel exhausted even after adequate rest.
+This fatigue can interfere with daily activities, both professional and social, sometimes requiring adjustments in time management and personal expectations.

-It is important to note that fatigue associated with PMS is not simply a consequence of menstruation itself, but rather a complex symptom influenced by various physiological and psychological factors.
-Taking measures such as adopting a healthy lifestyle, including a balanced diet and regular physical activity, can help alleviate these symptoms and improve quality of life during this specific period of the menstrual cycle.
-A health professional can also help you get better, consider consulting.
+It's important to note that PMS-related fatigue isn't simply a consequence of menstruation itself, but rather a complex symptom influenced by various physiological and psychological factors.
+Taking steps such as adopting a healthy lifestyle, including a balanced diet and regular physical activity, can help alleviate these symptoms and improve your quality of life during this specific time of the menstrual cycle.
+A healthcare professional can also help you feel better, so consider consulting a doctor.

-✨ If you want a little boost to regain energy, you can supplement with vitamins!
-Vitamins B5, B6, B12 and vitamins C are superb for fighting fatigue.
-We really like the Even supplements , to take as a treatment!
+✨ If you want a little boost to regain energy, you can take vitamin supplements!
+Vitamins B5, B6, B12 and vitamin C are great for fighting fatigue.
+We really like Même supplements , to take as a course!

 Sleep disorders (insomnia or hypersomnia):

 Sleep disturbances are also a common symptom.
-During the period before their period, many women report sleep problems, manifesting either as increased insomnia or unusual hypersomnia.
-These variations in sleep patterns can contribute significantly to the fatigue and general feeling of malaise associated with PMS.
+In the run-up to their period, many women report sleep problems, manifesting as either increased insomnia or unusual hypersomnia.
+These changes in sleep patterns can significantly contribute to the fatigue and general feeling of malaise associated with PMS.

 Insomnia, characterized by difficulty falling asleep, frequent awakenings during the night, or shallow sleep, can be exacerbated by symptoms such as menstrual pain, bloating, and emotional irritability.
-On the other hand, some women may experience hypersomnia, characterized by a tendency to sleep longer than usual and feel persistent fatigue even after prolonged hours of sleep.
+On the other hand, some women may experience hypersomnia, characterized by a tendency to sleep longer than usual and feel persistently tired even after prolonged sleep.

-Establishing good sleep habits, such as maintaining a regular routine, creating an environment conducive to sleep, and avoiding stimulants before bed, can help alleviate these PMS-related sleep problems.
-In the event of persistent disturbances, it is recommended to consult a healthcare professional to explore solutions tailored to each individual situation.
+Establishing good sleep habits, such as maintaining a regular routine, creating a sleep-friendly environment, and avoiding stimulants before bedtime, can help alleviate these PMS-related sleep disturbances.
+If disruptions persist, it is recommended to consult a healthcare professional to explore solutions tailored to each individual situation.

 Headaches or migraines: